encode/rest-framework-tutorial/docs/azure/1-vscode.md

 # Next Steps

-Explore other features in the [Python for VS Code docs][vscode-python]
+Explore other features in the [Python for VS Code docs][vscode-python] and the [Visual Studio Code Django Tutorial][vscode-django-tutorial].

+In the step we´ll [Deploy our Django Application to the Azure App Service](./2-appservice.md).

 [drf-gist]: https://gist.github.com/carltongibson/6d2870c7958dafe5002686454605d8b0
 [new-issue]: https://github.com/carltongibson/rest-framework-tutorial/issues/new